 15 hours of clinical experience required.
-A \$110 Teacher Education Program fee is charged.
-Offered spring semester.
+A \$125 Teacher Education Program fee is charged.

 ELE 446.
 Methods and Materials for Elementary Mathematics.
 (3)

 A study of methods and materials for teaching mathematics for grades 2-6.
 Emphasis is on NCTM national standards, promotion of positive attitudes toward teaching mathematics, concept development, questioning techniques, constructivist approach to mathematics, and multimedia teaching strategies for meeting individual and group needs.
 15 hours of clinical experience required.